any-docs/css/content/reference/values/image/image-set/index.md

 ### Using image-set() to provide alternative background-image options

-This example shows how to use [`image-set()`](https://drafts.csswg.org/css-images-4/#funcdef-image-set) to provide two alternative {{cssxref("background-image")}} options, chosen depending on the resolution needed: a normal version and a high-resolution version.
+This example shows how to use [`image-set()`](https://drafts.csswg.org/css-images-4/#funcdef-image-set) to provide two alternative `background-image` options, chosen depending on the resolution needed: a normal version and a high-resolution version.

 ```html live-sample___image-set-example
 <div class="box"></div>